Few words from the Editor-in-Chief

 In the past few years there have been a lot of discussions about the language suitable for use in the field of the Social Work.
 According to Freud, a client may be understood as a patient and a Therapist is to be seen as a Doctors.
 Terminology used to describe the relationship between the two also depends on the theoretical approach.
 Different theories use different vocabulary as you can see also in the pages of our journal.

 Specialization of Clinical Social Work programs provides a wide range of education.
 We are determined to pass on our knowledge to the students and train their skills so they can one day become Professionals in the field of Social Work.
-Recently, we have been witnessing some crisis in the development of theories and methods used in Clinical Social Work.
+Recently, we have been witnessing some crisis in the development of theories and methods used in Clinical Social Work and Health Intervention.
 All the contributions in this journal are expressing efforts to improve the current dialogue.
-This CWS Journal brings articles about Social Work, Psychology and other Social Sciences.
+This CWS Journal brings articles about Social Work, Health Intervention and other Social Sciences.

 Peter G. Fedor-Freybergh